Those blue eyes are striking, and it’s natural to wonder if they mean something is wrong.

 Cataracts

-It can be a hereditary disease or a diabetic opportunistic disease that comes about when the eyes lens of the dog clouds due to changes in the balance of water and protein in the lens.
+Cataracts can be hereditary or a diabetic opportunistic disease, and they develop when the lens clouds due to changes in the balance of water and protein in the lens.

-Cataracts come with other underlying conditions such as:
+Cataracts also come with other related conditions such as:

 Uveitis

-It should be treated immediately to avoid permanent damage to the dog’s vision.
+It needs prompt treatment to prevent permanent damage to your dog’s vision.

 Glaucoma